 - 4.1 We set a variety of homework activities.
-In the Foundation Stage and at Key Stage 1 we encourage the children to enjoy literacy through the introduction of Letters & Sounds activities, the learning of songs and rhymes, listening to stories and giving them books to take home to read with their parents.
+In the Foundation Stage and at Key Stage 1 we encourage the children to enjoy reading through the introduction of phonics activities, the learning of songs and rhymes, listening to stories and giving them books to take home to read with their parents.
 We give guidance information to parents to help them achieve the maximum benefit from any time spent reading with their child.
-We also ask Key Stage 1 children to learn key words and spellings or mathematical tables as part of their homework. - 4.2 At Key Stage 2 we continue to give children the sort of homework activities outlined in paragraph 4.1 but we expect them to do more tasks independently.
-Spellings and numeracy homework is to be completed each week and we expect the children to consolidate and reinforce learning done in school through practice at home.
+We also ask Key Stage 1 children to learn key words and spellings as well as supporting children to grasp basic mathematical number facts. - 4.2 At Key Stage 2 we continue to give children the sort of homework activities outlined in paragraph 4.1 but we expect them to do more tasks independently.
+Spellings are given weekly.
+A maths or a comprehension based task is also to be completed each week.